 15 hours of upper-division Art and Performance electives

-Students may select any combination of upper-division courses in Historical Studies, Philosophy, Literature and Language, and/or Emerging Media & Communication.
+Students may select any combination of upper-division courses in Humanities, Historical Studies, Philosophy, Literature and Language, and/or Emerging Media and Communication.

 IV.
 Elective Requirements: 30 hours

-Both upper- and lower-division courses may be used as electives, but students must complete at least 51 hours of upper-division credit to qualify for graduation.
+Both upper- and lower-division courses may be used as electives, but students must complete at least 51 hours of upper-division courses to qualify for graduation.

 1. Curriculum Requirements can be fulfilled by other approved courses from accredited institutions of higher education.
 The courses listed in parentheses are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.

 2. A required Major course that also fulfills a communication Core Curriculum requirement.